A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Noncrossing arcs and extensions

-\item If $\beta$ is homotopic to the boundary path of one of the polygons (let us say for instance that $\beta$ is homotopic to the boundary path of the external polygon).
-Then, we use the same type of argument.

-- If we cannot draw an $m$-ear lying inside the extremities of $\beta$ which does not cross $\alpha$, then it suffices to shift $\beta$ $k<m$ times in order to hang one extremity of $\beta$ to one extremity of $\alpha$.
-This corresponds to a long move, then to a morphism in the module category in the sense of Baur and Torkildsen in \cite{BauTor}.

-- Else, we cut along this $m$-ear, and repeat the operation as many times as necessary to reduce to the first case.
+\begin{enumerate} \item If $\beta$ is homotopic to the boundary path of one of the polygons (let us say for instance that $\beta$ is homotopic to the boundary path of the external polygon).
+Then, we use the same type of argument. \begin{itemize} \item \cor{If $k=|i_\alpha-i_\beta| \leq m$, then it suffices to shift $\beta$ $k<m$ times in order to hang one extremity of $\beta$ to one extremity of $\alpha$.
+This corresponds to a long move, then to a morphism in the module category in the sense of Baur and Torkildsen in \cite{BauTor}.} \item \cor{Else, there exists an $m$-ear which dos note cross neither $\alpha$ nor $\beta$.
+We cut along this $m$-ear, and repeat the operation as many times as necessary to reduce to the first case.} \end{itemize}